Clean Mobility Study

 In March 2025, the New York State Energy Research and Development Authority awarded funding to the City of Kingston to explore implementing a zero-emission city-wide transportation program for residents and visitors.
 With robust community engagement, the study will explore clean mobility solutions and determine the ideal program based on the community’s needs.

-The City of Kingston has been paired with WXY Studio, a multi-disciplinary agency for the built environment focused on creating equitable, vibrant, and healthy buildings, places, neighborhoods, and systems.
+The City of Kingston was paired with WXY Studio, a multi-disciplinary agency for the built environment focused on creating equitable, vibrant, and healthy buildings, places, neighborhoods, and systems.

 Under Mayor Noble’s administration, the Kingston Point Rail Trail Phase 1 (Phase 2 is under design) and the Midtown Linear Park have been created, both of which provide off-street paths and connections for walking and biking.
 The Kingston Greenline is a network of urban trails, complete streets, improved sidewalks, bike lanes, and linear parks in the City of Kingston.